-- Russia's Navy currently only has one aircraft carrier, Admiral Kuznetsov, which is part of the Northern Fleet493 - Will be getting upgrades in 2017, including advanced electronics, radar, and onboard navigation gear.494 - Additionally, plans for the building of a new vessel to replace the Kuznetsov have formed.
-However, the contract to build the Shtorm (heavy aircraft carrier) is on hold and likely won't be signed until 2025. - There are plans for "five or six carrier battle groups," most of which would be based in northern waters496 - These new carriers are to be smaller than Russia's current ship, a more versatile combat ship, say some reports, that could include drones497 - Admiral Gorshkov is one example of these new aircraft carriers.
-She weighs 500 tons and is 135 meters long, and will be commissioned into the Northern Fleet by the end of 2017.
+- Additionally, plans for the building of a new vessel to replace the Kuznetsov have formed.
+However, the contract to build the Shtorm (heavy aircraft carrier) is on hold and likely won't be signed until 2025.584 - There are plans for "five or six carrier battle groups," most of which would be based in northern waters. - These new carriers are to be smaller than Russia's current ship, a more versatile combat ship, say some reports, that could include drones.
+586 - Admiral Gorshkov, the first ship of Project 22350, is one example of these new aircraft carriers.
+She weighs 500 tons and is 135 meters long587, and will be commissioned into the Northern Fleet in August 2018.588 - "The Admiral Gorshkov was designed with universality in mind, with the "capability to combat surface ships and submarines with equal effectiveness, attack land-based targets with high-precision weapons, resist aircraft of the probable enemy, carry out reconnaissance by taking advantage of its low visibility characteristics, and much more."
+589 - Admiral-series vessels are expected to become the backbone of the navy's presence of the coming years, according to Sputnik News.590